Fast Route to Thermalization: STE of a two-level system

 Conversely, beyond the adiabatic limit, $\mu\cancel{\ll}1 $, $\hat{\xi}\b{\mu \b t}$ is a linear combination of $\hat{H}_S\b 0$ and $\hat{C}\b 0$ (see Eq. \eqref{eq:eigenoperators_TLS}).
 As a result, the instantaneous attractor state is a rotated squeezed Gibbs state that differs from the instantaneous thermal state.
-Thus, due to the non-adiabatic driving, the map propagates the system towards a state that differs from the equilibrium state.
-Overall, this behaviour can be understood as a dressing of the system by the drive, and consequently the bath interacts with a dressed system and leads the system towards the instantaneous attractor.
+Thus, due to the non-adiabatic driving, the map propagates the system toward a state that differs from equilibrium.
+Overall, this behaviour can be understood as a dressing of the system by the drive, and consequently the bath interacts with a dressed system and leads the system toward the instantaneous attractor.

-In practice, when $\mu\sim 1$, $\ss\b t$ does not vary sufficiently fast so to follow $\ss_{I.A}\b t$.
-As a result, the system in the interaction picture remains a rotated squeezed Gibbs state with a varying temperature throughout the evolution.
+In practice, when $\mu\sim 1$, $\ss\b t$ does not vary sufficiently rapidly so to follow $\ss_{I.A}\b t$.
+As a result, the system in the interaction picture remains a rotated squeezed Gibbs state with varying temperature throughout its evolution.

 The relaxation rates are also altered by the non-adiabatic driving.
-Beyond the adiabatic regime do not depend on the instanteneous generalized Rabi frequency, but on the effective frequency $\alpha \b t$, Eq. \eqref{eq:kinetic_coeff}.
+Beyond the adiabatic regime they do not depend on the instantaneous generalized Rabi frequency, but on the effective frequency $\alpha \b t$ (Eq. \eqref{eq:kinetic_coeff}).
 This leads to a skewed detailed balance and modifies the dissipation of energy and coherence.

-\paragraph{Control protocol} The control protocol is defined in terms of the generalized Rabi frequency $\bar{\Omega} \b t$, leaving an ambiguity concerning the values of ${\omega}\b t$ and $\eps \b t$, Eq. \eqref{eq:Ham_TLS}.
+\paragraph{Control protocol} The control protocol is defined in terms of the generalized Rabi frequency $\bar{\Omega} \b t$, leaving ambiguity concerning the values of ${\omega}\b t$ and $\eps \b t$ (Eq. \eqref{eq:Ham_TLS}).
 For the current model, we choose